wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-boards-tips-retain-hierarchy-with-filter.md

 > ![Hierarchy Flag](../images/azure-boards-tips-retain-hierarchy-with-filter-3.png)

 If you toggle that to **On** you get the view I believe should be the default.
-Best pf both worlds ... filter set, and parent and child hierarchy enabled q;-)
+Best of both worlds ... filter set, and parent and child hierarchy enabled.

 > ![Filter not removed](../images/azure-boards-tips-retain-hierarchy-with-filter-4.png)